-Determination of the minimum regulatory capital:

-As a management tool:

-to determine the limits of the amount of risk a unit within the company may take e.g. in Basel I (1998):
+- Determination of the minimum regulatory capital: - i.e. the capital, needed to cover possible losses. - As a management tool: to determine the limits of the amount of risk a unit within the company may take claims on the private sector